tarantool/dr-tarantool/README.md

 ```
 Here we pass one more argument to `connect()` method, which is callback to be invocked when the connection has actually been established.
 In this callback we in turn call `select()` method with its own callback, which dumps the structure *select* returned and stops event-loop.

-The other methods are to be invoked in a similar way, tha functions prototypes and usage examples can be found in perldoc.
+The other methods are to be invoked in a similar way, the functions prototypes and usage examples can be found in perldoc.

 ### Version
-0.9
+0.44-1

 ### Tech